-The new SOC 1 standard, SSAE 18, was made effective May 1, 2017.
-This standard requires that service organizations implement and describe their vendor management practices for third-party service organizations.
+The SOC 1 standard requires that service organizations implement and describe their vendor management practices for third-party service organizations.

 What is Third-Party Management?